 Moreover, if your Google Drive is cluttered with unwanted files, it can get quite difficult to keep up with the work pace.
-This clutter will also contain a lot of duplicate files that result in a wastage of drive space.
-Although you can remove these duplicates using a free duplicate file remover for the cloud, it is better to change the sync settings of the Google Drive Backup and Sync application which is now known as Google Drive for desktop beforehand and avoid all the pain.
+This clutter will also contain a lot of duplicate files that result in a waste of drive space.
+Although you can remove these duplicates using a free duplicate file remover for the cloud, it is better to change the sync settings of the Google Drive Backup and Sync application which is now known as Google Drive for desktops beforehand and avoid all the pain.